Neural engineering: Engineering

-Engineers employ quantitative tools that can be used for understanding and interacting with complex neural systems.
-Methods of studying and generating chemical, electrical, magnetic, and optical signals responsible for extracellular field potentials and synaptic transmission in neural tissue aid researchers in the modulation of neural system activity.

-To understand properties of neural system activity, engineers use signal processing techniques and computational modeling.
-To process these signals, neural engineers must translate the voltages across neural membranes into corresponding code, a process known as neural coding.
-Neural coding studies on how the brain encodes simple commands in the form of central pattern generators (CPGs), movement vectors, the cerebellar internal model, and somatotopic maps to understand movement and sensory phenomena.
+The second main goal of neural engineering is to develop technological tools that can be used to understand and interact with complex neural systems.
+Methods of studying and generating chemical, electrical, magnetic, and optical signals, responsible for extracellular field potentials and synaptic transmission in neural tissue, aid researchers in the modulation of neural system activity.
+To understand the properties of neural system activity, engineers use signal processing techniques and computational modeling.
+To process these signals, neural engineers must translate the voltages across neural membranes into corresponding information, a process known as neural decoding.
+The corresponding field of neural coding studies how the brain encodes thoughts, inputs, and outputs in the form of central pattern generators (CPGs), movement vectors, the cerebellar internal model, and somatotopic maps to understand movement and sensory phenomena.
 Decoding of these signals in the realm of neuroscience is the process by which neurons understand the voltages that have been transmitted to them.
 Transformations involve the mechanisms that signals of a certain form get interpreted and then translated into another form.
 Engineers look to mathematically model these transformations.

-There are a variety of methods being used to record these voltage signals.
-These can be intracellular or extracellular.
+There is a variety of methods being used to record neuronal signals, typically voltage or calcium concentration.
+Invasive methods can be intracellular or extracellular.
 Extracellular methods involve single-unit recordings, extracellular field potentials, and amperometry; more recently, multielectrode arrays have been used to record and mimic signals.
-Intracellular ways to record voltage signals include electrode based methods and optical methods.
-The electrode based methods include sharp microelectrode recording, the patch-clamp technique, and some variations of these methods on the nano scale.
-Optical methods include optogenetic writing which is split second optical stimulation of a neuron and voltage imaging which monitors the changes in membrane voltage to give further data.
+Intracellular methods include electrode-based methods and optical methods.
+The electrode-based methods include sharp micro-electrode recording, the patch clamp technique, and some variations of these methods at the nano scale.
+Optical methods include optogenetic stimulation, which can activate or inhibit a neuron, and optical recording, typically calcium or voltage imaging, which monitors the changes in membrane voltage.

+The nervous system can be monitored and affected externally and non-invasively, the basis of the field of neuromodulation, as seen below.